Jaffe2718/Command-Debug-DevKit/README.md

 the only thing you need to do is make your tool has the ability to connect to the socket server and interact with it.

 ### Concepts
-- For `3.x` version, the mod will create two socket servers, one for code completion and one for code execution, whatever the mod is for `Fabric` or `Quilt`.
+- For `3.x` version, the mod will create 3 socket servers, for code completion, code execution and datapack management.

     |       Server        |     Type      |                  Description                  |                                              Accepted Message                                               |   Returned Message   |
     |:-------------------:|:-------------:|:---------------------------------------------:|:-----------------------------------------------------------------------------------------------------------:|:--------------------:|